How to Get Into College: 9 Admissions Tips

 6. Apply to a Diverse Selection of Colleges

-Once you've done that, you can start thinking about reach schools, or institutions you're less likely to get into.
-Note that some colleges are reach schools for all students, including the Ivy League and top-tier private universities like Stanford.
+Once you’ve done that, you can start thinking about reach schools, or institutions you’re less likely to get into.
+Note that some colleges are reach schools for all students, including the Ivy League and selective schools such as Stanford University and the California Institute of Technology.

 7. Opt for an Early Admission Plan